Renesas-SST/meta-renesas/recipes-docs/rz-cmn-readme/files/README.md

   Key file:
   o uEnv.txt: A file that holds boot configuration parameters.
   - images/: Holds the final system images and associated files required for the target device.
-      - Firmware files: Files like bl2_bp-<machine>.bin and bl2-<machine>.bin are used to boot the device.
+      - atf: The RZ Common Arm Trusted-firmware (TF-A) directory contains BL2, BL31 binaries and TF-A configuration DTBs (FDTS).
+      - u-boot/: The RZ Common U-Boot directory contains the U-Boot binaries and device tree blobs (DTBs) used across all supported boards.
+      - linux/: The directory contains linux kernel and device trees for the target images.
-      - System images: Files with the ‘.wic’ extension corresponding to different build variants (BSP, minimal, Qt, Weston, Renesas images).
+      - System images: Files with the ‘.wic’ extension corresponding to different build variant (BSP, minimal, Weston, Renesas images).
-      - dtbs folder: Directory containing ‘.dtb’ and ‘.dtbo’ files necessary for hardware configuration.
       - rootfs folder: Compressed archives (For example, core-image-bsp.tar.bz2) contain the root file system for each image.
+      - Flash writer binary files for all supported boards.
+      - Board identification binary files for all supported boards.
 - README.md (root level): This is the comprehensive guide that provides an overview of the entire release package, including instructions on how to use, build, and deploy the system.